tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 function copyrights(uint copyright_id) public returns(IWork memory);
 ```

-* The ERC333 spec defines this interface for the copyright's method.
+* The ERC333 spec defines this interface for the copyrights method.

 Now, demonstrate what this looks like implemented inside the smart contract.